Arthur Evans: Reporter for The Manchester Guardian

 Evans's continued stance in favour of native government led to a condition of unacceptability to the local regime within the Austro-Hungarian Empire.
 He did not see Austro-Hungarian rule in Bosnia and Herzegovina as an improvement over Ottoman.
 He wrote: "The people are treated not as a liberated but as a conquered and inferior race...."
 The Evans's sentiments were followed by acts of personal charity: they took in an orphan, invited a blind woman to dinner every night.
 Finally Evans wrote some public letters in favour of an insurrection.

 Evans was arrested in 1882, to be put on trial as a British agent provocateur stirring up further insurrection.
 His journalistic sources were not acceptable friendships to the authorities.
 He spent six weeks in prison awaiting trial, but at the trial nothing definitive could be proved.
 His wife was interrogated.
 She found most offensive the reading of her love letters before her eyes by a hostile police agent.
 Evans was expelled from the country.
 Gladstone had been apprised of the situation immediately, but, as far as the public knew, did nothing.
 The government in Vienna similarly disavowed any knowledge of or connection to the actions of the local authorities.
-The Evans's returned home to rent a house in Oxford, abandoning their villa, which became a hotel.
+The Evans returned home to rent a house in Oxford, abandoning their villa, which became a hotel.
 However, Evans's reputation among the Slavs assumed unassailable proportions.
 He was invited later to play a role in the formation of the pre-Yugoslav state.
 In 1941 the government of Yugoslavia sent representatives to his funeral.

+During Gascoyne-Cecil's first tenure as Prime Minister from 1885 to 1886, the English public held negative views of the Kingdom of Serbia and instead supported the Kingdom of Bulgaria.
+A Times correspondent said Serbia was the biggest threat to peace in the Balkans.
+This view was refuted by Evans, who stated that Serbs in Kosovo and Metohija were facing terror from the hand of local Albanian population, with murders being a daily occurrence.